 - Hiring seasons are critical.
 We highly recommend arriving in Spain to interview in mid-September and bear in mind that early October is the biggest hiring period in Madrid in particular.
 A second major hiring period begins in the second week of January and runs for several weeks.

 - Go to the largest cities.
 Madrid is the biggest job market in Spain by far and we recommend it as the best place to begin your job search.
-Barcelona, Seville and Valencia are the next largest cities and markets.
+Barcelona and Bilbao are also a couple of good options.